harshithtunuguntla/harshithtunuguntla/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Backend Development and Machine Learning Projects
-- 🌱 I’m currently trying to learn a front end frame-work (not decided to work on which one yet 😅)
+- 🌱 I’m currently learning a ReactJS, a front end frame-work
 - 👯 Happy to collaborate on projects related to Full Stack development and Machine Learning
 - 📫 Reach out to me at harshithtunuguntla@gmail.com or harshith.tunuguntla.19cse@bmu.edu.in

 ### About Me

 I am a Computer Science Undergrad, BML Munjal Univ.
 An electronics Hobbyist!
-Currently pursuing 3rd year!
+Currently pursuing 4th year!
 I love to code and am currently experimenting things 😅

 ### Things I do

-I skip to different projects and technologies learning what comes in my way.
+I love learning new technologies and work on different projects that I feel like giving a try.
 Currently working on productivity skill development and various other experiments to life

 ### Projects i'm working on

-I am working on development of a full stack website and Small Machine Learning Projects.
+I am working on development of a full stack websites involving Machine Learning concepts.
-I also started 60Days Challenge for developing projects!
-(Wanna join me as a coding buddy, Hit me up!!!)

 ### Things I did previously